pirate/mesh-botnet/README.md

 As of 2015 Sept.
 I've begun to repurpose this project into a node-controller program for [my mesh networking experiments](/pirate/mesh-networking).
 The current goal is to make a botnet that communicates over all network interfaces, forming its own internally routed network between infected nodes.
 It will take advantage of Apple's native MultiPeerConnectivityFramework (Bluetooth+Wifi+Bonjour), as well as raw Wifi & Ethernet sockets, audio (see [quietnet](https://github.com/Katee/quietnet)), IRC, and [WebRTC](https://github.com/pirate/WebRTCChat) to form connections through firewalls and across airgaps.
 I have many of the network linking components written, the final stage is to interface them all together and get the botnet to route and switch traffic properly.

-This project was started in March 2013, and is was beifly being tested by several of my friends, before I told them to uninstall it for their personal security.
-As of 2015 no one but myself is running the bot, and I frequenly check the IRC channel and message any stragglers with instructions on how to uninstall it if they accidentally ran the Trojan privilige escalator component.
+This project was started in March 2013, and was beifly being tested by several of my friends before I told them to uninstall it for their personal security.
+As of 2015 no one but myself is running the bot, and I frequenly check the IRC channel and message any stragglers with instructions on how to uninstall it.

-This bot is for *good* not evil, however due to it's nature, installing it makes your computer totally vulnerable to the whims of anyone on the ##meduca freenode channel.
+This bot is for *good* not evil, however due to its nature, installing it makes your computer totally sudo-frickin-vulnerable to the whims of anyone on the ##meduca freenode channel.
 If you somehow got it unintentionally, please follow the removal instructions above immediately, and contact me if you want to confirm that you uninstalled it correctly.

 Many concepts and modules in this bot are drawn from the book ["Violent Python"](http://books.google.com/books/about/Violent_Python.html?id=2XliiK7FKoEC).
 ===